Skip to content

 Income ($4,500) minus total expenses ($4,500) = $0.
 Every dollar is assigned.

 Notice that savings and investments (401(k), Roth IRA, emergency fund) are line items, not afterthoughts.
-In a zero-based budget, saving is an expense, just like rent.
+Saving is an expense, just like rent.
 You pay yourself first by building it into the plan.

 Zero-based budget vs. 50/30/20